VijayaY836/Customer-Support-Resolution-Agent/ARCHITECTURE.md

    no keywords with the article (e.g. "the box was crushed" won't obviously match `kb-005`'s "damaged or defective" unless the LLM's own tool-call query bridges the gap, which it usually but not always does).

+**The fairness check is a first-pass tripwire, not a comprehensive audit** (see above) — a real deployment would need a much larger, more rigorous test set before treating a clean result as evidence of fairness.

 ## What to harden next